-The service menus enable the operator to perform many tasks, including checking audits, making adjustments, running diagnostics, and more.
-A great deal of the Regatta's functionality is accessed through its service menus.
-Many of the system's usual functions (like playing selections) are not suspended when in service mode, so most typical service functions like reading audits or collecting money (or even changing a few discs!) do not interfere with the regular operation of the jukebox.
+The service menus enable the operator to perform many tasks, including: checking audits, making adjustments, running diagnostics, and more.
+Many of the system's usual functions, like playing selections, are not suspended when in service mode, so most typical service functions, like reading audits, collecting money, and even changing a few discs, does not interfere with the regular operation of the jukebox.

-To enter service mode, press the service button on the display board.
-The display will show the software revision for the Controller board, the display board, and the CD player.
-Then, it will display the messages 'WARNINGS EXIST' and 'ERRORS EXIST', if the system has detected any warnings or errors.
+To enter service mode, press the service button on the DKB.
+The display will show the software revision for the Controller board, the Display/Key board, and the CD player.
+Then, it will display the messages 'WARNINGS EXIST' and 'ERRORS EX-IST', if the system has detected any warnings or errors.

-Even when an error has been detected and the system displays '-OUT OF ORDER-' pressing the service button will still enter the service menus.
+Even when an error has been detected and the system displays '-OUT OF OR-DER-' pressing the service button will still enter the service menus.
 In this case, however, the system will reset when exiting service mode, to attempt to resume normal operation.
-Note that if the display shows 'OUT OF ORDER' (no dashes at the ends) it indicates that the display and the Controller are not communicating, and service mode cannot be entered.
+Note that, if the display shows 'OUT OF ORDER' with no dashes at the ends it indicates that the display board and the Controller board are not communicating, and service mode cannot be entered.
 See section 9, Troubleshooting.

 Once in service mode, the available options will cycle on the display, with a number to the left of it.
-Press the number of the desired item to go to that feature or sub-menu.
-Once in a sub-menu, press REDO to back up a layer to the previous sub-menu or the main menu.
+Press the number of the desired item to go to that feature or submenu.
+Once in a sub-menu, press REDO to back up to the previous sub-menu until the main menu is reached.
 To exit back to normal operation press 7 from the main menu.
 The main menu looks like this:

-<SERVICE >

-- 1. SECURITY

-- 2. ERROR REPORTS

-- 3. DIAGNOSTICS

-- 4. AUDITS

-- 5. DISC MAINTS

-- 6. ADJUSTMENTS

-- 7. EXIT
+<SERVICE > 1.
+SECURITY 2.
+ERROR REPORTS 3.
+DIAGNOSTICS 4.
+AUDITS 5.
+DISC MAINTS 6.
+ADJUSTMENTS 7.
+EXIT